 Then my next bugbear – the forks.
 These are truly terrible.
 There is no damping, just a coil spring that tops out when you’ve bounced out of a rut.
 My top of the range Rock Shox Paragon air forks only cost me $170 online so as an OEM part they’d be considerably less.
-I expect better, but suspect they have a pile of these from the Forzas sitting in a warehouse in Taiwan so we’ll keep getting them until stocks run out.
+I expect better, but suspect they have a pile of these from the Forzas sitting in a warehouse in Shanghai so we’ll keep getting them until stocks run out.
 Grrr, stop it!

 But how is that rear rack, a thing of great functional beauty.
 There is a mount space for a Yepp child seat and still enough space to comfortably mount panniers.
 This thing is loooong and wide, major kudos for that.
 It’s all new, and not pinched off a Forza!

 The bike rides with balance and poise.
 Its relatively long with long rear chain stays add to its stability and comfort.
 It is shod with Schwalbe Big Ben tyres that feel nice and the Magura brakes (with motor arrestors) are well modulated and powerful.
 The rest of the parts are vintage eZee, from the chain guard to the mudguards.
 They work.